 The Little Red River runs along the edge of Searcy.
 Make a trip downtown to Sulphur Creek Outfitters or Sunrise Outfitters.
 Both locally owned outdoor stores can help you get all your fishing gear to land a feisty rainbow trout.
 There are several access points, the nearest being Riverside Park Road, but you will need to go to Ramsey Access or Dripping Springs to catch trout.

-The Searcy City Lake is a great place of fishing, but make sure to bring your license.
+The Searcy City Lake is a great place for fishing, but make sure to bring your license.
 This family and community fishing pond receives regular stocking of Largemouth Bass, Catfish, and Bream.

 Embracing nature is easy to do in Searcy with over 240 acres of public recreational areas that are carefully maintained by Searcy Parks and Recreation.
 There are numerous options for outdoor activities.
 Our beautiful city parks are perfect for enjoying an hour or a day outside playing, hiking, biking, or fishing.

 Searcy Sports Complex

 If team sports are more your style, our Parks and Recreation team will keep you and the kids moving at the Searcy Sports Complex with soccer, football, basketball, tennis, volleyball, swimming, baseball, and softball.
 This location, on Queensway, is also the site of the Searcy Events Center, featuring a large stage with power, restrooms, and a skatepark.
 An 18-hold Disk golf course is nearby but bring your disk.
 Our Dog park is in the complex and features two fenced in areas for your happy pooch to enjoy.